Insider Sell: President and CE - GuruFocus.com

-Over the past year, Richard Kyle has sold a total of 199,979 shares and purchased 0 shares.
-This recent sale of 24,432 shares is part of a broader trend of insider selling at The Timken Co.
-In the past year, there have been 20 insider sells and 0 insider buys.
-This could be an indication that insiders believe the stock is overvalued or that they are taking profits after a period of strong performance.

-On the day of Richard Kyle's recent sale, shares of The Timken Co were trading at $74.64 apiece, giving the stock a market cap of $5,343.491 million.
-The price-earnings ratio is 13.20, which is lower than the industry median of 22.19 and lower than the company's historical median price-earnings ratio.
-This suggests that the stock may be undervalued compared to its peers and its historical valuation.
+On the day of Paul Maleh's recent sale, shares of CRA International Inc were trading at $97.38 apiece, giving the stock a market cap of $665.379 million.
+The price-earnings ratio is 16.85, which is slightly higher than the industry median of 16.72 but lower than the company's historical median price-earnings ratio.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.